notNullThen/ai-ollama-time-calculator/README.md

 [AIOrchestrator](https://github.com/notNullThen/AIOrchestratorDotNET) has access to `SetHours(int)`, `SetMinutes(int)`, `SetSeconds(int)`, `SetType(Work/Break)`, `SetRemainedTime()` and `AddTimeEntry()` methods.

+## Prerequisites

+Before running the application, ensure you have the [AIOrchestrator NuGet package](https://github.com/notNullThen/AIOrchestratorDotNET) built and available in your **Local Feed**.

 ## AI Assistant Setup

 The AI features are powered by [Ollama](https://ollama.com/).
 By default, it expects the `gemma4:e2b` model.